vmstio/docs/content/about/data.md

 # Data Security

 While the connection to this site is encrypted, this is only the data in transit to you and to other servers in the federated network.
-**The messages and data stored in the instance is not encrypted.** This is not a choice of the administrator, but a limitation of the Mastodon platform.
+**The messages and data stored on our servers are not encrypted.** This is not a choice of the administrator, but a limitation of the Mastodon platform.

 In addition to our processes, our hosting providers may have access to your data as part of the general administration of the server infrastructure, subject to their own Terms of Service.

 ## Private Mentions

-Unless it's required of us to investigate a reported instance of abuse of our policies, under standard operation our moderators have no ability to access your private mentions with other members of our Mastodon platform.
-Due in part to the open and federated nature of Mastodon instances, the Mastodon administrators of other instances you interact with may have access to your data and messages delivered to their servers.
+Unless it's required of us to investigate a report of abuse of our policies, under standard operation our moderators have no ability to access your private mentions with other members of our Mastodon platform.
+Due in part to the open and federated nature of Mastodon servers, the Mastodon administrators of other servers you interact with may have access to your data and messages delivered to their servers.

 Additionally, other non-Mastodon fediverse platforms may handle private messages differently and, either intentionally or unintentionally, expose those messages to unintended persons.